openshift/installer/docs/dev/libvirt-howto.md

 # Libvirt HOWTO

-Tectonic has limited support for installing a Libvirt cluster.
-This is useful especially for operator development.
+Launching clusters via libvirt is especially useful for operator development.

-## 1. One-time setup
+## One-time setup
 It's expected that you will create and destroy clusters often in the course of development.
-These steps only need to be run once (or once per RHCOS update).
+These steps only need to be run once.

 Before you begin, install the [build dependencies](dependencies.md).

-### 1.1 Install and Enable Libvirt
+### Install and Enable Libvirt
 On Fedora:

 ```sh